MxSyFy/SoccerFanHub/README.md

 - **Match Details**: Access detailed information about upcoming and past matches, including team lineups, match statistics, and more.
 - **Live Scores**: Stay up-to-date with live scores of ongoing matches.
 - **Filtering Options**: Easily find matches by country, location, league, and date.
 - **Favorite Teams and Matches**: Users can manage their favorite teams and matches to quickly access relevant information.
+CRUD operations are supported for matches, teams, user authentication, and favorite teams and matches.

 ## Technologies Used